Blood Products and Services Information

 Storage temperature: Below minus 18 ºC

-Shelf life: 6 hours from time of removal from storage.
+Shelf life: 6 hours after removal from storage

 Leucocyte Depleted Fresh Frozen Plasma